IDDS-Programming2/python-playground/README.md

 # Python Playground
 This is an empty python project for you to use to play with the language.

+## Graphical Interface

+* To access the graphical desktop, use the "preview in editor" or open in another browser to open <http://localhost:6080/>
+* Click "connect" and the password is `vscode`
+* Run python programs by normal means.
+Graphical programs will appear on this desktop.
+* Right-click on the desktop to access the menu, which includes settings to change resolution.

 ## Step 1: Open a Terminal
 At the top of the screen, find the **Terminal** menu, and select **New Terminal**.
 You should see the following in the lower pane (except in pretty colors).
 This is your *command prompt.*